 Sub-Zeros are also taller than most other brands.
 This helps compensate for the shallower depth, and the height allows them to just fit under high cabinets and provide a seamless appearance.

-How Long Does it Take to Get a Sub-Zero (Are they Backordered)?
+How Long Does it Take to Get a Sub-Zero Refrigerator?

-Currently, it may take awhile to get your new Sub-Zero, depending on the model and what part of the country you're in.
+It may take awhile to get your new Sub-Zero, depending on the model and what part of the country you're in.
 Supply chain issues continue to be a problem, and many Sub-Zeros are back-ordered.
-It could take 8-10 months for your refrigerator to be delivered.
+It could take 6-12 months for your refrigerator to be delivered. (summer 2023)

 Why Are Sub-Zero Refrigerators So Expensive?

 Sub-Zeros are completely made in the USA.
 Their design and food preservation technology use the very best materials.
 They are built to last, and on average will outlive other brands by at least 6 years on average.